 ARE 5.0 uses case studies to assess your ability to understand multiple pieces of information and make evaluative judgments based on the information.
 A case study includes a scenario similar to a real architecture project, providing a description of the case study and key information, as well as several additional resources associated with the scenario.

-Each ARE division will include one or two case studies, with approximately 10 to 20 questions per case study (depending on the overall length of the division).
+Each ARE division will include two case studies.
 The scenario and resources within a case study will not change from question to question; questions do not build on each other based on previous responses.

 You will be able to access all the resources associated with a case study while reviewing any of that case study’s items.
 Case study items cannot be answered without the supporting resources, so you’ll need to evaluate the resources prior to answering each item.